Advanced Placement (AP) & Other Tests for Credit

 Students interested in taking any credit exam should verify in advance if their scores will be accepted by WSU and what credit will be earned.
 To verify what scores Weber State accepts, please click on the guideline links below.
 Keep in mind, credit granted for test scores may be changed at any time.

 Weber State University grants course credit for AP scores of 3, 4, or 5 as determined by the academic department.
 To see which tests are accepted and the credit associated with the scores, please click the AP Guidelines link below.
 To be eligible to have this credit added to their WSU record, students must request an official AP Score Report from CollegeBoard to be sent to WSU.

 College Level Examination Program (CLEP)

 To order your official CLEP scores visit http://clep.collegeboard.org/about/score

 Up to 30 credits may be granted for passing College Level Examination Program (CLEP) exams.
 CLEP exams are available in the Student Service Testing Center, Room 262, for more details visit the Testing Center website.
 Please ensure the test you are taking is accepted for credit at WSU by clicking the CLEP Guidelines link below.

 International Baccalaureate Program (IB)

-Admitted students can earn college credit for International Baccalaureate (IB) credit by completing the IB diploma and/or scoring a 5, 6 or 7 on one or more of the Higher Level Subject Exams.
+Admitted students can earn college credit through the International Baccalaureate (IB) program by completing the IB diploma or scoring a 5, 6 or 7 on one or more of the Higher Level Subject Exams.

 DANTES Examinations (DSST)